OneKey-Network/addressability-framework/mvp-spec/model/new-unsigned-preferences.md

 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->

-# Identifiers and preferences
+# Identifiers and unsigned preferences

-A list of identifiers and some preferences
+A list of identifiers and a new (unsigned) value for preferences

 <table>